• Skip to primary navigation

 I don't know about you, but I make a total mess when trying to eat a burrito.
 This takes out the mess and makes it much easier to manage.
 I just love a bowl loaded up with fresh ingredients too.

-You can fill a burrito bowl with pretty much anything you like!
+You can fill these bowls with pretty much anything you like!
 Here are some suggestions to get you started:

 • Rice or quinoa - for this recipe, we used our cilantro lime rice, but if you want to low carb option, you could use cauliflower rice.